Skip to main content

 Solution Resources

 Need help using solution?
-SNWG's Stakeholder Engagement Program (SEP) curates relevant training resources focused on how to access and use SNWG solutions.
-For each solution, resources are aggregated into the following categories: Fundamentals of Remote Sensing, Missions and Instruments, Data Products and Descriptions, Data Access and Code Examples, and Use Case and Application Examples.
+A number of relevant training resources are aggregated into the following categories below: Fundamentals of Remote Sensing, Missions and Instruments, Data Products and Descriptions, Data Access and Code Examples, and Use Case and Application Examples.
 Information on workshops and open meetings are also included.
-The resources below are for the HLS product.
-You can directly access HLS data here: HLSS30v2.0, HLSL30v2.0.
+The resources below are for the HLS solutions.
+You can directly access HLS data (HLSS30, HLSL30) and HLS-VI data (HLSS30_VI, HLSL30_VI) through Earthdata Search.

 Training Resources